It’s true, ISC now has over 40000 comments!

 Once you have premium membership access, please take this time to submit some comments on the schools you know about on our website.
 For every 10 comments you submit, your account will automatically be updated with one free month of premium membership.
 There is no limit, too.
 So if you submit 40 comments, then you will get four months of premium membership added to your account for free!

-International School Community’s goal is to be the largest online community for international schools educators.
+International School Community’s goal is to be the largest online community for international school educators.
 Our website provides a useful, informative and celebratory environment for networking with other international school teachers and learning about different international schools around the world.

 We created a website that would highlight the ins and outs of working at international schools (the benefits, the school itself, the city and travel information, etc.).